frcdesign/FRCDesign.org/docs/design-guide/stage1/1A-onshapeFundamentals.md

 When parts are inserted into an assembly, they free float.
 They can drag them around.
 The goal of assembling is to constrain the motion of all parts.
 There are few different ways to do this:

-- **Group**: Limits the relative motion between a group of parts to none
+- **`Group`**: Limits the relative motion between a group of parts to none
-- **Fix**: Fixes a part in space in the assembly (not recommended as it is not parametric)
+- **`Fix`**: Fixes a part in space in the assembly (not recommended as it is not parametric)
-- **Mates**: Tools to limit degrees of freedom between parts using "mate connectors", which are automatically generated (or manually created) points with axes on parts.
+- **`Mates`**: Tools to limit degrees of freedom between parts using "mate connectors", which are automatically generated (or manually created) coordinate systems on parts.
 You can align the axes and offset in any direction or rotation you want.
 Different types of mates constrain different degrees of freedom.
-The three most commonly used mates are described below:
+Three commonly used mates are described below:
-    - *Fasten*: The *fasten* mate does not allow any movement between two mate connectors.
+    - `Fasten`: The *fasten* mate does not allow any movement between two mate connectors.
+Eg: A bolt to a hole.
-    - *Revolute*: The *revolute* mate only allows rotational movement along the z-axis between two mate connectors.
+    - `Revolute`: The *revolute* mate only allows rotational movement along the z-axis between two mate connectors.
+Eg: An arm pivot.
-    - *Slider*: The *slider* mate only allows linear movement along the z-axis between two mate connectors.
+    - `Slider`: The *slider* mate only allows linear movement along the z-axis between two mate connectors.
+Eg: An elevator.

 <center><img src="\img\design-guide\stage1a\1a-fasten.gif"width="80%"></center>
 <center> *Example of a fasten mate.* </center>

-The best practices for constraining an assembly using group, mates, and fix, as well as other tools used for assembly, such as replicate, pattern, standard content, etc. will be discovered through the projects.
-The best practices are also defined [here](../../best-practices/assembly-setup.md).
+The best practices for constraining an assembly as well as other tools used for assembly, such as replicate, pattern, standard content, etc. will be discovered through the projects.
+Assembly best practices are also defined [here](../../best-practices/assembly-setup.md).

 ## Practice Exercises
 Now lets practice!
 Make a copy of the [Fundamentals Exercises Document](link here).
 For each exercise, the final reference is available to you.
+Solutions are available [here](Link to solutions).

 ### Exercise 1
 For exercise 1, you will be modeling a 2x1 tube with some holes in it.
 For this exercise, do not use any Featurescripts.